Understanding Volatility in Casino Game Mechanics

 Table game betting layout with low-risk, high-payout, and side bets demonstrating volatility and payout ratios

-• Rules: small rule changes can shift how often wins land
+• Rules: small rule changes can affect how often wins land

-• Bet types: safer bets pay more steadily; high-payout bets hit less often
+• Bet structure: safer bets tend to pay more steadily, while higher-payout bets hit less often

-• Side bets: often increase volatility because wins are rarer but larger
+• Side bets: these often increase volatility because they trade consistency for larger potential returns

-• Session feel: some setups create steady results, others create long dry spells with occasional spikes
+• Session feel: some setups feel stable, while others create long quiet stretches with occasional spikes

 Conclusion